Gillespie59/backbone-fundamentals/chapters/03-internals.md

 Let us now define our first router by extending `Backbone.Router`.
 For the purposes of this guide, we're going to continue pretending we're creating a complex todo application (something like personal organize/planner) that requires a complex TodoRouter.

-Note the inline comments in the code example below as they continue the rest of the lesson on routers.
+The inline comments in the code example below should help you understand what is happening.

 ```javascript
 var TodoRouter = Backbone.Router.extend({